Hever to Ashurst walk

 6. The Moat to Cowden (village) (2 km)

-6. At the top go over a stile and along an enclosed path beside a small cemetery, Cowden's New Burial Ground.
+6. Continue up the right-hand side of a field, climbing steadily.
+At the top go through a gate and along an enclosed path beside a small cemetery, Cowden's New Burial Ground.
 At the end there is a junction of paths, with the path ahead leading into the churchyard.

 • The bridleway on the left is the route out of the village, so if you are not visiting the lunchtime pub you could resume the directions at [?] in §G.

-7. For the village pub, follow the churchyard path past the south door of St Mary Magdalene? (which is worth visiting) to an exit on the far side.
+7. For the village pub, follow the path past the south door of St Mary Magdalene? (which is worth visiting) to an exit on the far side.
 Bear right onto a side street, then turn left to go along the attractive High Street.

 7. Cowden (village) to Kent Water (¾ km)